 Just as the best-known photo of Butch Cassidy and the Sundance Kid was taken in Fort Worth by John Swartz on Main Street in 1900, the best-known photos of Frank (left) and Tom McLaury were taken in Fort Worth by August R. Mignon on Main Street about 1876, probably while the two brothers were visiting Will soon after he moved to Fort Worth.

 Fast-forward to late October 1881.
-After Will received a telegram about the killing of his brothers (his wife also had died that summer) at the O.K.
+After Will received a telegram informing him of the killing of his brothers (his wife also had died that summer) at the O.K.
 Corral, he went to Tombstone, arriving three days after Justice of the Peace Wells Spicer began an inquest into the killings of the three cowboys.
 In what today would be considered a preposterous conflict of interest, Will McLaury was allowed to serve as “associate counsel” of the prosecution against the men accused of killing his brothers.

 During the inquest Will McLaury wrote letters to his sister and to law partner Greene in Fort Worth.
 “I think I can hang them,” he wrote of the Earps and Holliday.
 He also wrote: “. . . this thing has a tendency to arouse all the devil there is in me.
 It will not bring my brothers back to prosecute these men.
 But I regard it as my duty to myself and family to see that these brutes do not go unwhipped of justice.”